 The Orange County Department of Education (OCDE) is primarily responsible for compliance with federal and state laws and regulations related to complaint procedures.
-The OCDE will investigate complaints alleging failure to comply with applicable state and federal laws and regulations and/or alleging discrimination, harassment, intimidation or bullying, and will seek to resolve those complaints in accordance with the procedures set out in sections 4600-4687 of Title 5, California Code of Regulations and in accordance with the policies and procedures of the OCDE.
-Unlawful discrimination complaints may be based on actual or perceived gender, gender identity, gender expression, sexual orientation, ethnic group identification, race, ancestry, national origin, religion, color, mental or physical disability, or age, or on a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that receives or benefits from state financial assistance.
+The OCDE will investigate complaints alleging failure to comply with applicable state and federal laws and regulations and/or alleging discrimination, harassment, intimidation or bullying (including student lactation accommodations, and Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) resources), or failure to comply with legal requirements regarding the LCAP, unauthorized student fees, foster or homeless student rights as specified, courses without educational content in grades 9-12, and physical education instructional minutes, and will seek to resolve those complaints in accordance with the procedures set out in sections 4600-4687 of Title 5, California Code of Regulations and in accordance with the policies and procedures of the OCDE.
+Unlawful discrimination complaints may be based on actual or perceived gender, gender identity, gender expression, sex, sexual orientation, ethnic group identification, race, ancestry, nationality, national origin, religion, color, mental or physical disability, marital or parental status, genetic information, age, any other characteristic that is contained in the definition of hate crimes in Penal Code section 422.55, or on a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that receives or benefits from state financial assistance.

-Complaints should be filed with the Assistant Superintendent, Administrative Services, who is designated as the Uniform Complaint Officer.
-The General Complaint Procedure (programs and discrimination), the Unauthorized Student Fee Complaint Procedure, and the Williams Complaint Procedure (textbooks and instructional materials, teacher vacancy or misassignment, facilities, and high school exit examination) are described in the attached pages.
+Complaints should be filed with the Associate Superintendent, Administrative Services, who is designated as the Uniform Complaint Officer.
+The Uniform Complaint Procedure (programs, discrimination, non-compliance with LCAP requirements, foster or homeless student rights as specified, courses without educational content in grades 9-12, and physical education instructional minutes), the Unauthorized Student Fee Complaint Procedure, and the Williams Complaint Procedure (textbooks and instructional materials, teacher vacancy or misassignment, facilities, and high school exit examination) are described in the attached pages.
 Guidelines for filing a complaint are included in Orange County Superintendent's Policy 500-5.
 Copies of the guidelines and the OCDE complaint procedures are available free of charge in the office of the Uniform Complaint Officer.
 Spanish translations of the guidelines and procedures are available upon request.